Did you know?

 Appearance

-The Irukandji jellyfish is a small species with a bell-like feature measuring only 1 cm in diameter and four delicate tentacles extending up to a meter in length.
+Belonging to the class Cubozoa, this particular species of jellyfish is small with a bell-like feature measuring only 1 cm in diameter and four delicate tentacles extending up to a meter in length.
 Its translucent bell-like part is almost entirely transparent, making it difficult to spot in the water.
-The jellyfish’s four tentacles contain thousands of tiny, venomous cells called nematocysts.
-They can inject venom into the victim, causing Irukandji syndrome.

 One distinctive feature of the Irukandji jellyfish is its cauliflower appearance, caused by numerous lumps or clusters of nematocysts along its tentacles.
 These clusters can be seen with the naked eye.